AnesBenmerzoug/AnesBenmerzoug.github.io/content/posts/ecr-kubernetes-tagging.md

 the lifecycle management of images in a repository.
 A lifecycle policy, such as the following, is a set of one or more rules, where each rule defines an action for ECR.
 The actions apply to images that contain tags prefixed with the given strings.
-This allows the automation of cleaning up unused images, for example expiring images based on age or count.
+This allows the automation of cleaning up unused images, for example expiring images based on age or count:

 ```json
 {